Adderall and Pregnancy

 Addiction also can lead to reckless behavior that puts mother and child alike in harm’s way, regardless of the chemical effects of the drug in question.

-The Importance of Treatment for Adderall Addiction During Pregnancy
+Treatment for Adderall Addiction During Pregnancy

 While much more research is needed, most women who take Adderall for ADHD would be wise to refrain from continuing usage after pregnancy, or when trying to become pregnant.
 Alternative methods for treating adult ADHD may be recommended by physicians and other medical authorities, such as changes in diet, possibly including the addition of herbs or vitamin supplements.
 Stress management techniques like meditation, yoga, Tai Chi, or biofeedback may also be suggested, since these practices can help restore emotional balance.